JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 ### `deposit`

 Deposit `_amount` of colony tokens.
-Can only be called if user tokens are not locked Before calling this function user has to allow that their tokens can be transferred by token locking contract
+Can only be called if user tokens are not locked.
+Before calling this function user has to allow that their tokens can be transferred by token locking contract.

 **Parameters**